Boeblahoebla/React_pagination/README.md

 # REACT pagination
 ### Data
 Visit mockeroo to generate fake data.
-Create 1000 fake users & download the json file
+Create 1000 fake users & download the CSV file

 ### Import
 Import the data into a mongodb db called **demo** with collection **users** into your locally running mongoDB instance